CNugteren/CLBlast/README.md

 Note that CLBlast's tuners are based on the CLTune auto-tuning library, which has to be installed separately (version 1.7.0 or higher).
 CLTune is available from GitHub.

 Compiling with `-DTUNERS=ON` will generate a number of tuners, each named `clblast_tuner_xxxxx`, in which `xxxxx` corresponds to a `.opencl` kernel file as found in `src/kernels`.
 These kernels corresponds to routines (e.g. `xgemm`) or to common pre-processing or post-processing kernels (`copy` and `transpose`).
 Running such a tuner will test a number of parameter-value combinations on your device and report which one gave the best performance.
+Running `make alltuners` runs all tuners for all precisions in one go.
+You can set the default device and platform for `alltuners` by setting the `DEFAULT_DEVICE` and `DEFAULT_PLATFORM` environmental variables before running CMake.

-The tuner will output a C++ database compatible line with the results, which can be added to `include/internal/database/xxxxx.h` in the appropriate section.
-Or, if tuning parameters already exist for your device but you believe they can be improved, this is also the place where they can be modified.
-If you want the found parameters to be included in future releases of CLBlast, please post the JSON output in the corresponding issue on GitHub or [email the main author](http://www.cedricnugteren.nl).
+The tuners output a JSON-file with the results.
+The best results need to be added to `include/internal/database/xxxxx.h` in the appropriate section.
+However, this can be done automatically based on the JSON-data using a Python script in `scripts/database/database.py`.
+If you want the found parameters to be included in future releases of CLBlast, please attach the JSON files to the corresponding issue on GitHub or [email the main author](http://www.cedricnugteren.nl).

+In summary, tuning the entire library for your device can be done as follows (starting from the root of the CLBlast folder):

+    mkdir build
+    cd build
+    cmake -DTUNERS=ON ..
+    make
+    make alltuners
+    python ../scripts/database/database.py . ..
+    make

 Compiling the tests (optional)